sitegeist/image-jack/README.md

 This can lead to high load and very long loading times upon first request (depending on the number of images on the page).
 It is recommended to stick with the default and use the available command for processing.

+#### useFallbackDriver (beta)
+When enabled a xclass is used to extend the getPublicUrl function from the LocalDriver and AmazonS3Driver.
+This can be used if the htaccess solution is not working, e.g. for remote storages.
+See [Storage API (beta)](#storage-api-beta) for more details.

 ### WebP
 #### active